Here are the key changes the College Board is making to its AP African American studies course

 - Black Lives Matter: Origins, impacts, critics

-Last month, Florida released a graphic highlighting some of the key issues they had with the AP African American course.
+Last month, Florida released a graphic highlighting some of the key issues it had with the AP African American course.

 Although not a required part of the material anymore, the reparations debate and Black Lives Matter movement are now part of optional project subjects students can choose from in the course.